image

 It’s advisable to limit administrative permissions to only the project manager and another office member, such as a BIM Manager or someone not directly involved in the project.
 This additional member can serve as a backup administrator in case the project manager is unavailable.
 Limiting administrative permissions encourages transparent communication, because only the project administrators can manage checked-out layers or objects of other team members.

 When referencing other files, it’s best to place them in the same location as the project file.
-These references can be regular Vectorworks files (.vwx) or other project files (.vwxp), but not working files (.vwxw).
+These references can be regular Vectorworks files (.vwx), other Project Files (.vwxp), PDF (.pdf), DWG (.dwg), Revit (.rvt), and Excel files (.xlsx).

 • You should only have one working file at a time and should only use one computer to connect to the project file.